 She originally saw the reptiles infesting the outer planets in terms of profit opportunities, preying on their ports and trade routes they had established with humans.
 But in 2029, after a smuggling run gone horribly wrong, she swore to exterminate every last one of the “lizards”.

 Mags displays feline qualities: enhanced night vision, sensitive hearing, a superior sense of smell, and fast reflexes.
 No one knows for sure why she has a tail or possesses these abilities, though Tarzi has some theories about evolution he would be happy to bore you with.

 Mags is a tough scrapper and an ace dancer.
 She keeps an armory of vintage twentieth-century weapons aboard her ship.
 Though reckless, hot-tempered, and prone to profanity, she has genius-level math skills and formidable musical talents.

 A calico cat who just can’t get enough of space travel, Patches enjoys piracy, partying, and rescuing Mags when she needs it.
-Patches began life as a fairly normal cat with no special powers.
+Patches began life in 2026 as a fairly normal cat with no special powers.
 In Patches the Immortal, she received a magical science transformation that rendered her impervious to the rigors of space travel.
-But, just because she can’t get hurt doesn’t mean she can’t get into trouble!
+But just because she can’t get hurt doesn’t mean she can’t get into trouble!

 Patches only makes cat sounds.
 She never talks in any human language, but Mags understands her clearly (or pretends to, at least).
-Though she can’t speak like a human, Patches develops an ability to type text messages with her paws, and gradually learns to work everything from a ship’s weapons to a DJ mixer.
+Though she can’t speak like a human, Patches develops an ability to type text messages with her paws, and gradually learns to work everything from a spaceship’s weapons to a DJ mixer.

 Tarzi met Meteor Mags on his fourteenth birthday when they both broke into the same warehouse to steal cigarettes.
 That was in 2028.